abhimanyupallavisudhir/pramaana/README.md

 pramaana import /path/to/special_bbt_export.bib
 ```

-Basic commands (all of these support the basic options supported by the commands they wrap, e.g. `rm -rf`):
+Basic commands (all of these support the basic options supported by the commands they wrap, e.g. `rm -rf`, but the options need to be added at the *end*):

 ```bash
 pramaana ls # or pramaana ls /path/to/subdir